 New York Rangers luxury suites available through LuxuryVIPSuites.com

-After winning the President’s Trophy in the regular season, posting the best record in the league, the Rangers cruised through the rival New York Islanders, sweeping them in four games in the opening round of the playoffs.
+After winning the President’s Trophy in the regular season, posting the best record in the league, the Rangers cruised through the opening round of the playoffs, sweeping the rival New York Islanders in four games.
 After a quick five game series against the Washington Capitals, the Rangers found themselves facing off against another rival in the Eastern Conference Finals, the New Jersey Devils.

-This series, which will be remembered for decades to come, was a hard fought battle between two hockey powerhouses.
-Taking seven games to decide, it featured a memorable comeback by the Rangers, being down three games to one to force a game seven.
-Mark Messier’s guarantee prior to game six and then his hat trick performance is the stuff of legends.
-An epic game seven went to double overtime (the third double overtime game of the season) before blue collar player Stephane Matteau was able to sneak one past Martin Brodeur to send the Rangers to the finals.
+This series, which lives on in hockey legend, was a hard fought battle between two powerhouse teams.
+Taking seven games to decide, it featured a memorable comeback by the Rangers.
+Being down three games to two and looking to force a game seven, Mark Messier’s guarantee prior to game six and then his hat trick performance is the stuff of legends.
+An epic game seven went to double overtime (the third double overtime game of the series) before blue collar player Stephane Matteau was able to sneak one past Martin Brodeur to send the Rangers to the finals.
 Echoes of “Matteau!
 Matteau!
-Matteau!” still reverberate off the walls in MSG.
+Matteau!” still reverberate off the walls at MSG.

 Memories of the ’94 Rangers are still represented at the Garden.
 It is not at all uncommon for fans to show up to the games, even today, wearing Messier’s #11 jersey.
-The current New York Rangers have kept fans on the edge of their seats for the past few seasons, seeming poised to win a championship each season.
-However, it just hasn’t been in the cards for the Rangers.
+Playoff runs from 2012 to 2017 had Rangers fans on the edge of their seats, seeming poised to win a championship each year.
+However, it just wasn’t in the cards for the Rangers.
 A trip to the finals at the end of the 2013-2014 season was met with a heartbreaking loss to the Los Angeles Kings in five games.